-The newest addition to our Born Global family of products, these palm-sized autobiographies tell the tales of India’s beautiful fabrics.
+In addition to our doll-sized fashion, Born Global creates palm-sized “autobiographies” that tell the tales of India’s beautiful fabrics—and the talent artisans behind them.
 This series of little books has only one goal: to fill the reader with wonder, and get them curious to learn more.

 Whether read alone, shared with a friend (or a doll), or used in the classroom, these books are sure to leave their readers (or listeners) curious to know more.

-We have carefully written, edited, and tested these books to ensure they spark curiosity without causing confusion.
+We carefully write, illustrate, edit, and test these books to ensure they spark curiosity without causing confusion.
 The personable narrative voice and illuminating illustrations will engage readers and listeners as young as 7.

-These books pair well with Born Global doll clothes—the clothes create questions that the books may answer, and then the books create new questions to continue the journey of inquiry.
+These books are great gifts on their own, but they also pair well with Born Global doll clothes—the clothes create questions that the books may answer, and then the books create new questions to continue the journey of inquiry.

 ABOUT THE STORIES